commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 })
 ```

-### Decode an access token
+### Decoding an access token

-We offer an helper method to decode an access token.
+We offer a helper method to decode an access token.
 The return is fully typed.

 > [!IMPORTANT]
 > You should not use this for untrusted messages, since this helper method does not verify whether the signature is valid.
-If you need to verify the access token before decoding, you can use [`jwtVerify`](#verify-an-access-token) instead.
+If you need to [verify the access token](#verifying-an-access-token) before decoding, you can use `jwtVerify` instead.

 ```ts
 import { authenticate, jwtDecode, jwtIsSalesChannel } from '@commercelayer/js-auth'